540/CleanCode/src/SOLID/OpenClosedPrinciple/Readme.md

 ## Error case

-In the BranchOffice we have more than one kind of employee, one class for each kind so we broke OCP
+In the BranchOffice we have more than one kind of employee, one class for each kind, so we broke OCP

 Can you fix it??